It was Richard Mullin who said ‘The only man I envy is the man who has not yet been to Africa – for he has so much to look forward to.’

 The African culture is so rich and diverse that it not only changes from one country to another, but the individual countries themselves are made up of numerous different tribes and ethnic groups.
 Art, music, food and oral literature are used in preserving tradition and the different tribes take pride in their distinct customs.

 Among the most famed is the Masai in Kenya, the Owahimbas in Northern Nambia, the Zulus of South Africa’s KwaZulu Natal and the traditionally nomadic San Bushmen that have always been called the Kalahari home and left their mark of their history on rocky overhangs.
 Cities such as Cape Town and Johannesburg are cosmopolitan and Westernized, yet the distinct feel of Africa is ever-present in the people that inhabit them.

 Did you know?
 Traditionally the Masai wear red to stand out in the bush as a precaution against wild animals?

 The magical combination of bush and beach will complete any African itinerary and allow you to include authentic coastal living and marine exploration into your trip.
 The Eastern and Southern African coastlines are the place to be, with activities such as snorkelling and scuba diving in some of the best coral reefs in the world, morning strolls, watching the sunset and hours spent in or on the water.

-South Africa’s Western Cape offers the sun seeker mostly desolate beaches with silky white sand, while Mozambique and her islands, Zanzibar, the glorious Seychelles and inviting Mauritius serve as excellent warm water options be it for a family holiday, honeymoon or romantic wedding you’re after.
+South Africa’s Western Cape offers the sun seeker mostly desolate beaches with silky white sand, while Mozambique and her islands, Zanzibar, glorious Seychelles and inviting Mauritius to serve as excellent warm water options be it for a family holiday, honeymoon or romantic wedding you’re after.

 Did you know?
 The African coastline is 30 500 km in length.